teddyoweh/snippets/README.md

 # snippets
-Code Snippets using the Markdown Formatting
+My Code Snippets using the Markdown Formatting